stackrev/vue_mobiledetection/article/readme.md

 ```

-We call *saveMobile* to store the metadata of the device indexed by model.
+We call *saveMobile* to store the metadata of the device indexed by the **user id**.
 Browse to your firebase account and have a look at the realtime database, you ought to see some data:

 ![Image: Firebase DB](dbFirebase.PNG "Firebase DB")

-But, just leaving the database with defaults is risky business - as all who can call that database can access everyone's data.
+But, leaving the database with defaults settings is risky - as all who can call that database can access everyone's data.
 This is because currently the database rules are set as follows:
 ```json
 {
   "rules": {